design: Carrie Moyer

 Early in '92, Ana Simo, frustrated at lesbian invisibility, and in particular how lesbians were being erased from the NY Rainbow Curriculum battle, approached Sarah Schulman about starting a lesbian direct action group, "A group totally focused on high-impact street activism, not on talking," Ana said.

 Maxine immediately said "yes" when Ana approached her.
-Anne-christine d'Adesky, Anne Maguire and Marie Honan were also called, and they all had dinner at Ana's house in May.
+She'd already been thinking of setting up a hotline that lesbians could call when they wanted to hold an action.
+Anne-christine d'Adesky, Anne Maguire and Marie Honan also signed on, meeting for dinner at Ana's house in May.
 Before the night was over, the six dykes had a mission, a name, a first action for the first day of school, even a recruiting flyer which they decided to hand out only to dykes on the sideline of the Gay Pride March in June.
 Maxine said, "We did not want women who were already committed to nine thousand other groups.
 We wanted to reach women who were new."

 They also vowed that if no one else joined them, they would do the first action alone.